rajatgirotra/study/cpp/CPP_NEW/boost/asio/1_README.txt

 Did you notice something??
 See again the return types of the initiating function async_read_some??
 The return types are actually changing based on the CompletionToken.
 How??

 Basically CompletionTokens provide a customization point at both the initiating step and the completion step.
-1) At initiating step but customizing the return type of the initiating function.
+1) At initiating step by customizing the return type of the initiating function.
 2) At the completion step, the CompletionToken decides if the async operation will immediately be called or be deferred; and also how to retrieve the result of the async operation.
 But how?? this is done using async_result<> class.
 How exactly?

 For this the async initiating functions need to first define the Completion Handler Signatures, which describe the arguments that will be passed to its Completion Handler.
-If you look at the api of example: async_read, async_resolve, they all define Completion Handler signature (there can be more than one signatures for an initiating function.
+If you look at the api of example: async_read, async_resolve, they all define Completion Handler signature (there can be more than one signature for an initiating function.

 Now look at the API of a sample async_read_some() async operation.
 It takes a concrete Completion Token as an argument (like use_future, use_awaitable, deferred etc).